Transforming district energy in Boston and Cambridge

 By taking these proactive steps, Vicinity delivers reliable customer service year-round and reduces the maintenance needed onsite at customers’ buildings.

-eSteam™: a cost-effective, carbon-free renewable energy solution to decarbonize your commercial building
+eSteam™: a cost-effective, carbon-free renewable thermal energy solution to decarbonize your commercial building

 Commercial buildings represent the highest source of carbon emissions in major cities, making them one of the most important targets in urban decarbonization. eSteam™ is a unique solution that can address this challenge head-on and inexpensively decarbonize healthcare, life sciences, universities and commercial buildings with ease.